kamalarieff/anticar/content/questions/before_after.md

 weight = 1
 +++

 What does it mean building cities for people, not cars?
-If you like a video format, check this video out [Utrecht: Planning for People & Bikes, Not for Cars - YouTube](https://www.youtube.com/watch?v=Boi0XEm9-4E).
+If you like a video format, check this video out [Utrecht: Planning for People &amp; Bikes, Not for Cars - YouTube](https://www.youtube.com/watch?v=Boi0XEm9-4E).

 ## Resources {#resources}